ttran247/ToDoList/README.md

 ## Acceptance Criteria

 ### User Can Add a Todo (3 points):
-When a user types into the top input and hits the Enter/return key, it should it as a todo and empty the input.
+When a user types into the top input and hits the Enter/return key, it should add it as a todo and empty the input.

 ### User can mark a todo as complete (3 points):
 When a user clicks on the circle at the beginning of a todo it will toggle whether that todo is completed or not.